CVR-MucosalImmunology/IMC/README.md

 **CellProfiler** is a tool we will use to calculate marker intensities and other metrics for each segmented cell.
 Install it from [here](https://cellprofiler.org/).

-As part of the pipeline, we will be using some custom plugins for CellProfiler Configure CellProfiler to use the plugins by following the steps below:
+As part of the pipeline, we will be using some custom plugins for CellProfiler.
+Configure CellProfiler to use the plugins by following the steps below:
 1. Open the CellProfiler GUI
 2. Select `File` -> `Preferences...`
 3. Scroll down and set `CellProfiler plugins directory` to `path/to/ImcSegmentationPipeline/resources/ImcPluginsCP/plugins` and restart CellProfiler